shermanlo77/oxwasp_phd/README.md

 ## How to Use (Linux recommended)
 Requires *Maven* as well as *Java Runtime Environment* and *Java Development Kit*.
 Run the command
 ```
-mvn -f java package
+mvn -f modefilter package
 ```
 to compile the *Java* code.
-The compiled `.jar` file is stored in `java/target/Empirical_Null_Filter-2.1.jar` and can be used as an *ImageJ* plugin.
-Copies of libraries are stored in `java/target/libs/` and would need to be installed in *ImageJ* as well.
+The compiled `.jar` file is stored in `modefilter/target/Empirical_Null_Filter-X.X.X.jar` and can be used as an *ImageJ* plugin.
+Copies of libraries are stored in `modefilter/target/libs/` and would need to be installed in *ImageJ* as well.

 Download the data from [*Figshare*](https://figshare.com/s/d7371af48d950eeec592) and unzip the zip file.
 The data is stored in the directory `data/`.
 The `data/` directory can be stored elsewhere by specifying where it is in the *MATLAB* script `getDataDirectory.m`.